directus/directus/docs/configuration/flows/operations.md

 Creates some Item(s) in a Collection.

-- **Collection** — Use the dropdown to set the Collections to create Items in.
+- **Collection** — Use the dropdown to select a Collection to create Items in.
-- **Permissions** — Set the scope of permissions used for this write operation.
+- **Permissions** — Set the scope of permissions used for this Operation.
 - **Emit Events** — Toggle whether the event is emitted.
 - **Payload** — Create Item(s) in a Collection.
 To learn more, see [API > Items](reference/items/).